FDA approved for more than 25 years

 So, what causes uneven hair growth?

 Before you search “losing hair on one side of head” or worry you’ll wake up one day with no hair at all, let us explain a few things.
-We’ll cover why this happens and how to fix an uneven hairline.
+We’ll cover why uneven hairlines happen and how to fix an uneven hairline (if you want to).

 An uneven hairline is a hairline that’s noticeably different on one side than it is on the other.